 On June 10, 2020, the Council made an announcement outlining its intention to commence the second and third phases of work – starting by the end of June and ending later this year in accordance with Natural Resources Wales’ restrictions about working in the river from the end of October onwards.
 The announcement also confirmed that the Council is working closely with the Welsh and UK Governments over the funding options to cover the costs of Phases Two and Three, which are estimated to be around £2.5m.

 The Council made an Urgent Delegated decision on June 11, 2020, to progress the work, and to appoint a contractor.
 The decision noted that while these works will be initiated ‘at risk’ to the Local Authority in the absence of funding confirmation, there is a firm expectation that government support will be provided to the Council to carry out this essential scheme.
-Planning permission for this work will be applied for as soon as possible.
+Planning permission for the receptor sites (temporary) for the slip material was subsequently applied for retrospectively, and it was granted by the Planning and Development Committee on Thursday, January 21, 2021.
+The agenda for that meeting can be found here.

 Works to deliver Phases Two and Three got underway on Monday, June 29, 2020 - after the Council appointed Walters as the contractor responsible for carrying out the scheme.
 Walters, which also undertook Phase One, is an experienced local contractor which has been involved in tips schemes such as this one in the past.
 Initial work in Phases Two and Three will consist of site setup, investigations and general clearance work – towards the significant process of moving 60,000 tonnes of spoil material following the landslip.